TIY-LR-FEE/assignments/11-guess-a-number/README.md

 2. When they guess incorrectly, you'll need to reduce that variable by 1.

 3. When they run out of lives, you'll need to display a game over message and stop the while loop.

+4. You need to display their number of lives remaining when asking them for their next guess.

 > Hint!
 Instead of using "have they won?" for the while loop condition, you can use whether the number of lives they have left is > 0.
 Then, you can use your game state variable to determine the appropriate message once you're out of the while loop.